claudijo/json-rpc-server-stream/README.md

 The problem with such a setup is to distinguish between incoming requests from incoming responses.

-This could be handled by the protocol implementation, since it is quite easy to distinguish well-formed requests from responses.
+This problem could be handled by the protocol implementation, since it is quite straight forward to distinguish well-formed requests from responses.
 Consequently, messages could be inspected by the implementation and either be handled as requests or as responses.
 However, such an approach is not optimal – It violates the idea of _separation of concerns_.
 Furthermore, there are malformed JSON RPC 2.0 messages, such as an empty array `"[]"`, that cannot be distinguished as a malformed request that requires an error response or a malformed response that should be left unanswered.

 A better approach when a JSON RPC 2.0 server and client on the same node share a common bi-directional channel is to multiplex and demultiplex (mux/demux) the